 - Lorcaserin (Belviq): Lorcaserin is Schedule IV controlled substance.
 This medication has a low abuse potential compared to Schedule III substances, such as buprenorphine (Suboxone).

 The manufacturer of Lorcaserin (Belviq), Eisai Inc., voluntarily withdrew this drug from the U.S. market in 2020.
-If you have been taking this medication, stop immediately.
-Ask your provider if alternative medicines are appropriate.
+If someone has been taking this medication, stop immediately.
+Ask the provider if alternative medicines are appropriate.

 - Phentermine-topiramate (Qsymia): Qsymia falls in Schedule IV of the Controlled Substances Act.
 It is because this medicine contains phentermine, a Schedule IV drug.

 - Naltrexone-bupropion (Contrave): Contrave is not a controlled substance.

 - Liraglutide (Saxenda): Saxenda is not a controlled substance.

 Medications for Short-Term Use (up to three months)

 - Phentermine (Suprenza) and Diethylpropion (Tenuate): Schedule IV controlled substance.